 Procedure for handling requests for additional use of instruments

-Requests for a student or research associate to train as an operator should be made by the research director to the Director of Instrument Operations, Dr. Dubay for instruments that are not commonly operated by the user.
+Requests for a student or research associate to train as an operator should be made by the research director to the Director of Instrument Operations, Dr. Silinski for instruments that are not commonly operated by the user.

-All disputes as to matters of policy shall be referred to Dr. Dubay and, if he is unable to resolve the issue to the satisfaction of the parties, appeal may be made to the Infrastructure Committee.
+All disputes as to matters of policy shall be referred to Dr. Silinski and, if he is unable to resolve the issue to the satisfaction of the parties, appeal may be made to the Infrastructure Committee.

 Modification of Instruments

 Modifications made to a Departmental instrument that limit its use should be readily reversible.
 Upon completion of the experiment that requires the use of any modification, the instrument is to be returned to its normal configuration.
-All requests for such modifications should be cleared through the Director of Instrument Operations and the Infrastructure Committee who will make a recommendation to the Chairman on the advisability of making the modification.
+All requests for such modifications should be cleared through the Director of Instrument Operations and the Infrastructure Committee who will make a recommendation to the Chair on the advisability of making the modification.
 This must be done every two years.

 The Director of Instrument Operations shall establish scheduling policy as the level of use warrants it.
 If desirable, he may designate certain times during which individual operators or research groups have precedence, though normally regular times shall not be reserved exclusively for one group or individual unless required by the nature of the experiment.
-Any such request should be made in writing with copies going to the scientist's Research Advisor and the Chairman of the Infrastructure Committee.
+Any such request should be made in writing with copies going to the scientist's Research Advisor and the Chair of the Infrastructure Committee.
 In scheduling the use of the instrument, all users shall be expected to take their fair share of nights and weekends to accommodate all those needing to use the instrument.
 For the more complex instruments which are used primarily by a single research group, a sign-up sheet should be available so that other users may have access as needed.

 So that charges can be made properly, each user of a departmental instrument must sign the log book for that instrument with his/her name (initials and last name), the date, the number of samples run (or time used in some cases) and the correct code to which the charges should be applied.
 Please print legibly.
 Begin a new page in the log book the first day of each month.
 If the instrument malfunctions and you should not be charged for use, please note this in the log book by placing "N/C" in the left hand column.
 If no notation is made, you will be charged for the use of the instrument.

-In case of an accident, call the Duke Police (from cell phone: (919) 684-2444, or from Duke land line: 911) which will bring a Duke policeman with a police car.
+In case of an accident, call the Duke Police (from cell phone: (919) 684-2444, or from Duke land line: 911) which will bring a Duke policeperson with a police car.
 The police are authorized to transport an injured person to the health center.
 If an ambulance is needed, tell the dispatcher.
 As soon as possible after the emergency has been dealt with, please file a report of the incident as described here.

 In case of fire, call the Duke Police (from cell phone: (919) 684-2444, or from Duke land line: 911) and report the following: